 While you may be tempted to just choose a mat that you like the look of (and we don’t blame you) one of the first things to consider is the thickness and weight of your mat.
 Yoga mats vary, e.g. travel yoga mats are extremely thin and lightweight so that they can be easily carried about.
 These mats often offer just 2mm of cushioning and can weigh as little as 800 grams – a real boon when you’re travelling.

 On the other hand, some thick yoga mats sold in Australia can be 5 or 6mm thick and weigh up to 3kgs.
 As you can imagine, these provide amazing cushioning but may prove to be heavy to carry around.

 A thicker yoga mat will last longer than its thinner counterpart, however longevity also comes down to the type of material, how often you practice and the type of yoga you do most often.

-Many yoga mats are made of PVC as it’s easy to clean and offers excellent grip.
+Many yoga mats are made of PVC as it’s easy to clean and are cheap.
 However, as they are non-absorbent they do tend to make it difficult to hold poses when you sweat, so they’re probably not a good choice if you want to practice Bikram or hot yoga or if you suffer from sweaty hands and feet.